thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

 * Port 2 is not connecter at low frequencies and remains approximately isolated in the band.
 So port 2 is the coupled output of the second line.

-Which leads to the following recapitulating schematic, compared to the datasheet information:
+This leads to the following schematic, compared to the datasheet information:

 <!-- FIXME: Add alt textes and titles. -->
 <table>